talovski/vscode-quickOpen-workspace/README.md

 # QuickOpen Workspace

-This is a sample extension that shows the QuickInput UI and usage of the QuickInput API.
+This is a simple extension that open `Quick access` menu with predefined workspace path.

 It is not intended as a production quality extension.